 - 810 Planned Reserve.
 Amounts set aside for operating contingencies for expenditures which cannot be foreseen and planned in the budget because of the occurrence of some unusual or extraordinary event.
-(Use only with 6110 function.) - 820 Reserved for Next Year.
-(Use only with 7000 function.)
+(Use only with function 6110 Operating Contingency.) - 820 Reserved for Next Year.
+(Use only with function 7000 Unappropriated Ending Fund Balance.)